osandov/drgn/README.rst

-drgn was developed for debugging the Linux kernel (as an alternative to the `crash <http://people.redhat.com/anderson/>`_ utility), but it can also debug userspace programs written in C. C++ support is planned.
+drgn was developed for debugging the Linux kernel (as an alternative to the `crash <http://people.redhat.com/anderson/>`_ utility), but it can also debug userspace programs written in C. C++ support is in progress.

 .. end-introduction